Fruit Tree Pruning

 Featured

-When gardens produce abundance, they create habitat for other living things.
-Plants, animals, insects and fungi interact with each other to create ecosystems.
+When gardens produce abundance, they create habitat for living things.
+Plants, animals, insects and fungi interacting with each other form ecosystems.
+We design the garden, create it and the ecosystem develops.

 A newly emerged monarch butterfly on New England aster in McLean